sjsucmpe272-fall21/AttentiveJoe/README.md

 ## Text summarization of Research papers
 ### Problem Statement
-The Internet has grown at a tremendous rate and hence there is a lot of data and documents across the web pages.
-The Process of reading the documents, Research/Technical papers and analysing it is a daunting task.
-Moreover new researchers and also experienced people feel it difficult sometimes to analyse the complete paper.
-The Text Summarization would analyse the different formats of research papers and would provide simplified informative summaries for the documents.
+The world of the Internet has grown at a tremendous rate and hence there is a lot of data over the web pages.
+The Process of reading the documents, Research/Technical papers, and analyzing them is a daunting task.
+Moreover, new researchers and even experienced people feel it difficult sometimes to examine the complete paper.
+The Text Summarization would go over the research paper and would provide a simplified informative summary for the respective paper.

 ### Abstract
-Currently there are a lot of people who are analysing research papers for their research, better understanding and project implementations.
-Providing a platform that can provide informative summaries of technical papers can make their process easier and less time consuming.
-In this paper we will be analysing various methods to summarize the research papers and provide solutions with the most accurate and faster solution.
+Academicians and Researchers examine multiple research papers for their work, to get a better understanding of research done in that particular subject.
+Text Summarization portal can provide informative summaries of technical/research papers and can make their process easier and less time-consuming.
+We will provide a system that will summarize the research/technical documents and provide informative and accurate summaries to the respective document.

 ### Approach
 Spacy is an advanced NLP library, which provides features like POS tagging, Sentence boundary detection & Text Classification.
 Provided these features we can Extract Important sentences and phrases from research papers and form a meaningful summary from those important sets of keywords and sentences.